fwbrasil/activate/README.md

 Entity       | VARCHAR(36) | VARCHAR2(36)

 * Always add a column "ID" of type VARCHAR2(36) to your table entities.
-* The name of the table is the name of entity class
+* The name of the table is the name of entity class.

 License